The Rotary Foundation

 Multiple Paul Harris Fellow

 When you give additional gifts of $1,000 or more to the Annual Fund, PolioPlus, or an approved Foundation grant.
-PHF + 1 through 5 receive a ruby pin with an additional stone.
-When a Rotarian reaches PHF + 6 they will receive a pin with one Sapphire, PHF + 7 receives a pin with 2 sapphires and PHF + 8 receives a pin with 3 sapphires, a PHF + 8 is the highest level of Paul Harris Fellow.
+PHF + 1 through 5 receive a sapphire pin with an additional stone.
+When a Rotarian reaches PHF + 6 they will receive a pin with one ruby, PHF + 7 receives a pin with 2 rubies and PHF + 8 receives a pin with 3 rubies, a PHF + 8 is the highest level of Paul Harris Fellow.
+Major Donor status is received with the donation of $10,000.

 Paul Harris Society member